National Association for the over 40 year old racing cyclist

 What do I do at the finish line?

 When you pass the timekeeper at the finish line it is traditional to shout out your number in case your number is not easily visible to the timekeeper.
 Continue down the road, riding gently to warm down.
-Don’t distract the timekeeper as they have an important job to do.
+Don’t ask the timekeeper for your time or otherwise distract them as they have an important job to do.

 How will I find out my result for the race?